top of page

 🧘 Massage Therapy

-✔️ Consulting a qualified canine massage therapist (e.g., Yorkshire Pooches Therapies) may be beneficial.
+Gentle massage can help relax tense muscles and improve circulation.
+Working with a qualified canine massage therapist (e.g., Yorkshire Pooches Therapies) can be beneficial.

-IVDD can be challenging, but with the right approach, pet owners can help their dogs live happy, fulfilling lives.
+IVDD can be challenging, but many dogs live happy, fulfilling lives with the right support.

-Recognise early signs – Pain, mobility issues, behavioural shifts.
+• Recognise early signs — pain, mobility changes, behavioural shifts

-Work with your vet – A holistic approach combining natural remedies with traditional medicine often yields the best results.
+• Work closely with your vet — a combined approach often provides the best balance

 RFFDMSUK Privacy Policy can be found here, our Statement of Transparency is here, and our Terms & Conditions here